cdr-stats/cdr-stats/docs/source/getting-started.rst

 - Analyse CDR : Analyse and compare call volumes with the previous day’s traffic.
 - Daily Traffic : Graph and filter traffic loads by hour during the day.

+CDR Stats uses MongoDB, a scalable, high performance database system used to analyse large quantities of CDR data.
 MongoDB is an open source, document-oriented database designed with both scalability and developer agility in mind.
-Instead of storing your data in tables and rows as you would with a relational database, in MongoDB you store JSON-like documents with dynamic schemas.
-The goal of MongoDB is to bridge the gap between key-value stores (which are fast and scalable) and relational databases (which have rich functionality).

 CDR-Stats supports Freeswitch and Asterisk using connectors that get the CDR.
 Connectors for other switch systems can be built.
 Additionally CDR-Stats features a CSV upload facility so that